wooorm/parse-entities/readme.md

 ###### Parameters

 *   `reason` (`string`)
-    — Reason (human-readable) for triggering a parse error;
+    — Reason (human-readable) for triggering a parse error
 *   `position` (`Position`)
-    — Place at which the parse error occurred;
+    — Place at which the parse error occurred
 *   `code` (`number`)
-    — Identifier of reason for triggering a parse error.
+    — Identifier of reason for triggering a parse error

 The following codes are used: